 The place was really fabulous!
 Honestly, I’m a fan of places like that.
 It was a marketplace-style cafe consisting of many different booths.
 There were crepes, paellas, seafood, fresh oysters, sweets, rice, pasta and many more amazing booths.

 Later, we went for an evening stroll to the city centre, that was beautifully decorated for the Christmas and the New Year.
-Christmas in Seville must be amazing!
+Christmas in Seville must have been amazing!
 But we were just 4 days late for that.

 On the next day, we decided to see as much as possible.
 We crossed the bridge and went to the other part of the city, from where beautiful panorama over Seville’s old town is visible.
-Doesn’t look like Seville in December, does it?
+Doesn’t look like winter, does it?

-After visiting the tower, we went to the Plaza de Toros: it was also free, so we grabbed some tickets for the 5:30pm excursion.
+After visiting the tower, we went to the Plaza de Toros: it was also free, so we grabbed some tickets for the 5:30 pm excursion (Tip: you’ve got to get your tickets a couple of hours in advance).

-Later, we went to the incredible Plaza España with its tiny Venice-like channels and gondolas in front of the palace.
-In front of the palace, there’s an amazing and quiet park: Parque de Maria Luisa.
+Later, we went to the incredible Plaza España with its tiny Venice-inspired canals and gondolas in front of the palace.
+Nearby, there’s also an amazing and quiet park: Parque de Maria Luisa.

 In the meantime, the weather in Seville in December was just incredible!
 It was around 18 degrees celsius and I was wearing a dress (and impressed local people a lot: I’ve heard the expression «Chica valiente» – brave girl, a couple of times.
-Well, not my fault that is seldom even plus 18 in the summer in my hometown and in Seville it’s warmer even in the winter. 🙂
+Well, not my fault that is seldom even plus 18 in the summer in Edinburgh, Scotland and in Seville it’s warmer even in the winter.

 After seeing the palace, we went to walk around the streets of Seville a little bit and also find a place for lunch.
 We discovered, that many great and cheap restaurants are located on the street close to the University of Seville.
 It’s possible to have a huge paella just for 6 euros.
 What a deal!
 However, there is even cheaper place in Seville, called Uno de Uno: it sells all the tapas (tiny dishes) for 1 euro each.
 And the bigger dishes are 4 euros (but they consist of 4 smaller tapas, so basically everything is 1 euro).
 Even though the dishes look tiny, after 3 of them you start feeling full and 5 are already too much.